 The Propagation Crew is responsible for the production of seedlings for planting out in the Gardens.
 Working from seeds and cuttings sourced in the gardens, they aim to produce plants not normally available from other sources.

 Smaller gardening groups get together on Thursday and Friday mornings, and are mainly involved in garden bed development and maintenance.

 to realize that,

 he must protect it.

 The Library/Media Group keeps us in touch with each other and with the general community.
-They update our website and social media pages, catalogue plant and environmental information, and file photographs of plants and activities.
+They produce our quarterly newsletter, update our website and social media pages, catalogue plant and environmental information, and file photographs of plants and activities.
 They also craft and/or assist with mounting displays in the Arts & Ecology Centre and other public events.

 The Management Committee provides over-arching direction of day to day activities and long-term planning towards achieving goals and the mission of the Friends to support the continued development of a unique, world-class botanic garden.

 The Friends' BushCare Group volunteer on the 2nd Saturday of each month.
 They assist in maintaining bushland areas of the Gardens and both Tall Gums Environmental Reserves adjacent to the Gardens.
 You do not need to be a member of the Friends to join in the fun.
 More information.

 Other activities with which the Friends are involved include promoting the Gardens to the community, organising special events, advocating for the Gardens with government bodies, seeking government funding and community donations to support new and ongoing projects, sponsorship of students undertaking environmentally based research at the University of the Sunshine Coast, and so much more!